damianhakert/damianhakert.github.io/source/handbook/contracts/index.md

    * [GitLab BV NDA and IP Agreements](#bv-nda-ip)
 * [Usability Testing Consent](#usability-consent)

+## Note
+**Please make sure to inform the PeopleOps team when you are making changes to these example templates for any type of contract.**
+PeopleOps has the different templates of our contracts in BambooHR.
+These are used to create the actual contact.

 ## Disclaimer <a name="disclaimer"></a>
 These agreements are examples of the agreements that we currently use at GitLab.
 However, the terms and conditions of  an employee or contractor’s agreement will vary based on each employee or contractor’s specific circumstances.
 GitLab reserves the right to amend or